dwyl/phoenix-liveview-counter-tutorial/README.md

 end
 ```

+Here we're also telling LiveView how to define our root layout,
+`layout:{LiveViewCounterWeb.LayoutView, "app.html"}`.
-Here we're also telling LiveView how to define our root layout, `layout: {LiveViewCounterWeb.LayoutView, "app.html"}`.
-We need to do this since LiveView no longer uses the default app layout on the initial render of the application and needs to know which template file to use.
+We need to do this since LiveView no longer uses
+the default app layout on the initial render of the application
+and needs to know which template file to use.
 Meaning that without these steps the application will never render!

 > 🏁 At the end of Step 12 you should have your `router.ex` file similar to:
 [`lib/live_view_counter_web/router.ex#L19`](lib/live_view_counter_web/router.ex#L19)